awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 ![Spectrum: vibe coding vs engineering](/ai-workflows/4-spectrum-vibe-vs-engineering.webp)

-Limit variables, minimize non-deterministic processes, and minimize unwanted side effects.
+There is a spectrum between vibe coding and rigorous engineering.
+The core principle is the same regardless of where you sit on it: limit variables, minimize non-deterministic processes, and minimize unwanted side effects.
 All the standards and tools of engineering still apply, just way faster.

-One particularly useful problem to be aware of is the
+The question is what breaks when you try to go from prototype to production.
+That's the 70 percent problem:

 ![The 70 percent problem](/ai-workflows/70-percent-problem.webp)

-This 70 percent problem is essentially an issue that Ai can get you the boiler plate, basic testing, etc. but it cannot get you to an scaled industrial scale application.
-This will change with time but you need numerous pieces.
+Ai can get you the boilerplate, basic testing, and a working prototype.
+But it cannot get you to a scaled industrial-grade application on its own.
+This will change with time but right now you need several pieces to bridge the gap.
+Here are the ones I've found most critical:

-I am not going to cover all of them but a couple ones to mention in terms of what you should use are:
+**1. Deterministic scaffolding.** Your agents need a backbone that doesn't hallucinate.

 ![Bash scripting as connective tissue](/ai-workflows/bash-scripting-connective-tissue.webp)

-This is simply having a deterministic backbone and skeleton for these agents.
+Bash scripts, Makefiles, CI pipelines--these are the deterministic skeleton that holds your agentic workflow together.
+The agent generates code; the scaffold builds, tests, and deploys it.
+Never let the non-deterministic part control the control flow.

+**2. The right mental model for LLMs.**

 ![Ghost LLM mental model](/ai-workflows/ghost-llm-mental-model.webp)

-You need the right mental model for Ai.
-As the context window fills it's reading degrades which is why I stated that minimal viable context for tasks is important and what the target is.
+As the context window fills, the model's reading comprehension degrades.
+This is why minimal viable context for tasks matters--and why setting a precise target up front is not optional.
+Treat the context window as a scarce resource, not an infinite notepad.

+**3. You still have to think.**

 ![No substitute for thinking](/ai-workflows/No-substitute-for-thinking.webp)

 There is no substitute for thinking thoroughly and deeply yourself.
+The agent accelerates execution, not judgment.
+If you don't understand the problem, the agent will confidently build the wrong thing faster.

+**4. Clear targets are non-negotiable.**

 ![Target setting](/ai-workflows/target-setting.webp)

 You must set clear and well defined targets, otherwise your outputs will be poorly structured.
 Garbage targets, garbage results.
+This applies to every level: the project goal, the task description, and the individual prompt.

+**5. Some things still require a human hand.**

 ![Blinds](/ai-workflows/blinds.gif)

 Certain things will still need to be hand crafted or done.
 I have found this especially true for generating images, I still use low level design tools frequently.
+Know where the boundary is between what the agent can do well and where you need to step in.

+**6. Your knowledge is the bottleneck, not your prompting.**

 ![Education vs prompt quality](/ai-workflows/2-claude-education-vs-prompt-quality.webp)

 What you know matters a lot, this is true now more than ever.
-I don't think just years of education are the be all and end all, but you must developer strong and hard earned skills to stay relevant.
+I don't think just years of education are the be all and end all, but you must develop strong and hard earned skills to stay relevant.
 You cannot vibe your way into expertise, deep knowledge, and profound insight.
+The quality of what you can build with AI is bounded by what you can recognize as correct or incorrect.

 https://thisistheway.to/ai/primitives/
 The framework defines AI primitives as the fundamental building blocks required